hariqualizeal/AutomationFramework/README.md

-# MCP based Automation Testing Framework
+# MCP integrated Automation Testing Framework

 A robust **Selenium + Appium + MCP integrated Test Automation Framework** for Web and Mobile applications, supporting execution on **Local Devices, Cloud (BrowserStack)**, and integration with **Jenkins, Jira, and Zephyr**.